 You may also like...

-Indian benchmark indices got off to a soft start as the indices showed signs of consolidation in...
+The Indian benchmark indices on Tuesday got off to a soft start as the indices showed signs of consolidation in...

 Indian benchmark indices after starting the session on a negative note, never looked confident throughout the session and ended the...